Rocky Graziano: Professional career

 In March 1945 at Madison Square Garden in New York City Graziano scored a major upset over Billy Arnold, whose style was similar to that of Sugar Ray Robinson: he was a slick boxer with lightning-fast combinations and a knockout punch.
 The Ring magazine and various newspapers across the United States touted Arnold as the next Joe Louis or Sugar Ray Robinson.
 Arnold was a heavy favorite to defeat Graziano and to then fight for the world title.
 Graziano absorbed a beating in the early going, before going on to batter and knock Arnold out in the third round of the scheduled eight-round bout.
 Following his loss to Graziano, Arnold was never the same.

 Graziano fought three middleweight title bouts against Tony Zale, losing the first before capturing then surrendering the championship.

 In their first match (September 27, 1946), after flooring Graziano in the first round, Zale took a savage beating from him and was on the verge of losing the fight by TKO.
 However, Zale rallied and knocked him out in the sixth round to retain his title.

 The rematch, a year later in Chicago (July 16, 1947), was a mirror image of their first fight.
 The referee almost stopped the second fight in the third round because of a severe cut over Graziano's left eye, but Graziano's cutman, Morris ("Whitey") Bimstein, was able to stop the bleeding.
 Battered around the ring, his eye closed and appearing ready to lose by a knockout, Graziano rallied to knock Zale out in the sixth, earning the title.

 Their last fight was held in New Jersey June 10, 1948.
 Zale regained his crown, winning the match by a knockout in the third round.
 The knockout blows consisted of a perfect combination of a right to Graziano's body, then a left hook to his jaw, knocking him unconscious.

 Graziano's last shot at the middleweight title came against Sugar Ray Robinson in April 1952.
 He dropped Robinson to his knee with a right in the third round.
 Less than a minute later, Robinson KO'd him with a right to the jaw.

 Graziano retired after losing his very next fight, a 10-round decision to Chuck Davey.

 Suspensions

 In 1946, Graziano was suspended by the New York State Athletic Commission (NYSAC) for failure to report a bribe attempt.
-In 1948 Graziano was suspended for "running out" on a scheduled December 1 bout with [Ruben Shank].
+In 1948 Graziano was suspended for "running out" on a scheduled December 1 bout with Ruben Shank.
 Abe Green, then-National Boxing Association's President, announced that they were indefinitely suspending him in all parts of the world under NBA supervision, following similar action by the California State Athletic Commission.
 The suspension covered all of the American States, Great Britain, the European Boxing Federation, Cuba, Mexico, and Canada.
-Boxing promoter Ralph Tribuani got him a license to box in Delaware, which led to his reinstatement by both the NBA and NYSAC and Rocky's return the ring.
+Boxing promoter Ralph Tribuani got him a license to box in Delaware, which led to his reinstatement by both the NBA and NYSAC and Rocky's return to the ring.